List of Top 8 Best Banks in the UAE For Foreigners

 7. RAKBANK

-RAKBANK is the most SME and startup-friendly option among traditional UAE banks.
+RAKBANK is the most SME and startup-friendly institution in the banks list in UAE.
 Its RAKstarter business account has zero minimum balance for the first 12 months — after which a monthly fee of approximately AED 99–104 applies.

 It has specialised expertise in serving free zone entities, particularly those registered through DMCC, IFZA, and Sharjah free zones, and often processes applications faster than larger banks.
 Account opening takes approximately 2 weeks.
 RAKBANK is also one of the banks that accepts non-resident applications.